-In her tenure, Mrs. Skipper was nominated for the “Athena International Award” for 2008 and 2009.
-The office was honored in 2010, to be recognized as one of Florida’s “Top 100 Best Places to Work in Florida”, by Florida Trend magazine.
-In 2012, Mrs. Skipper received the “Excellence in Women’s Award” presented to her by the Walton Republican Women’s Federated.
+Mrs. Skipper was nominated for the “Athena International Award” in 2008 and 2009.
+The office was honored in 2010 and 2019, with recognition as one of Florida’s “Top 100 Best Places to Work in Florida”, by Florida Trend magazine.
+In 2012, Mrs. Skipper received the “Excellence in Women’s Award” presented by the Walton Republican Women’s Federated.
 In 2014, the office was selected as a recipient of the prestigious “Governor’s Sterling Award” for Organizational Excellence.
-Most currently, the office was acknowledged and voted “Best Small Business” for North Walton County in 2017, sponsored by the Walton County Chamber of Commerce.
+In 2017, the office was acknowledged and voted “Best Small Business” for North Walton County, sponsored by the Walton Area Chamber of Commerce.

 Mrs. Skipper is involved in many community organizations on both a State and Local level.
-These include: the Florida Tax Collectors Association’s Executive Board of Directors, Serves as Co-Chair for the Florida Game and Wildlife Commission, The Walton Academy Board of Directors, Walton County Chamber, Pregnancy Support Center, Past President of the Kiwanis and the Pilot Clubs of DeFuniak Springs, Children’s Advocacy Center of the Emerald Coast and many others.
-Rhonda also serves as a liaison between the citizens of Walton County and various agencies that she represents such as, Florida Game and Fish Commission, Florida Department of Agriculture, Florida Department of Highway Safety and Motor Vehicles and Florida Office of Vital Statistics, where she advocates for the People of Walton County.
-She also enjoys singing at various community and church events.
+In September 2021, Mrs. Skipper was sworn in as the 76th President of the Florida Tax Collectors Association, Inc., the state-wide Association of Florida’s Tax Collectors.
+She served as Co-Chair for the Florida Game and Wildlife Commission, she’s a member of Florida Department of Revenue Continued Education Committee, Finance Board and Board of Directors for Northwest Florida State College, and Past President of the Kiwanis and the Pilot Clubs of DeFuniak Springs.
+In addition, Mrs. Skipper is involved in the Walton Area Chamber of Commerce, Pregnancy Support Center, The Emerald Coast Children’s Advocacy Center, Leadership Walton Mentor, and many others.
+She also serves as an agent between the citizens of Walton County and various state agencies; Florida Game and Fish Commission, Florida Department of Agriculture, Florida Department of Highway Safety and Motor Vehicles, and Florida Office of Vital Statistics.

-She and her husband Jeff have three children, Sarah, (husband, Lt.
+She and her late husband Jeff have three children; Sarah, (husband, Lt.
 Col. Nate Martin), Lloyd, (wife, Ashleigh) and Cole, (wife, Trisha).
-They have five beautiful grandchildren, Ryker, Miriam, Gracie, Molleigh and Annie Pearl.
+They have six beautiful grandchildren; Ryker, Miriam, Gracie, Molleigh, Annie Pearl, and John Coleman Skipper Jr.